llaurabatt/frugal-flows/README.md

 # Frugal Flows

-This repository is the official implementation of *Marginal Causal Flows for Inference and Validation*, submitted to NeurIPS 2024.
+This repository is the official implementation of *Marginal Causal Flows for Inference and Validation*, accepted at NeurIPS 2024.

 # Set-up the environment